the-zammers/giga/README.md

 ## SHORTCUTS

-F1-F8: switch between tabs
+- F1-F8: switch between tabs

-^Q: quit
+- ^Q: quit
-^W: write to file
+- ^W: write to file
-^E: toggle edit mode between insert and replace
+- ^E: toggle edit mode between insert and replace
-^R: revert buffer to match original file, wipe changes ^T: create new tab
+- ^R: revert buffer to match original file, wipe changes
+- ^T: create new tab

-^A: ascend n rows
+- ^A: ascend n rows
-^S: skip to row n
+- ^S: skip to row n
-^D: descend n rows
+- ^D: descend n rows
-^F: find string
-^G: get help (switch to help tab)
+- ^G: get help (switch to help tab)

-^Z: begin selection (mark)
+- ^Z: begin selection (mark)
-^C: copy from mark
+- ^C: copy from mark
-^V: paste copy buffer
+- ^V: paste copy buffer
-^N: paste copy buffer (for systems overriding ^V)
+- ^N: paste copy buffer (for systems overriding ^V)

-Arrow keys to navigate
+- Arrow keys to navigate

-Enter:     insert newline
+- Enter:     insert newline
-Tab:       insert tabsize spaces
+- Tab:       insert tabsize spaces
-Backspace: delete previous character
+- Backspace: delete previous character

-Delete:    delete next character
+- Delete:    delete next character
-Insert:    toggle edit mode between insert and replace
+- Insert:    toggle edit mode between insert and replace
-Home:      jump to start of line
+- Home:      jump to start of line
-End:       jump to end of line
+- End:       jump to end of line
-Page Up:   jump to top of screen
+- Page Up:   jump to top of screen
-Page Down: jump to bottom of screen
+- Page Down: jump to bottom of screen

 ---

 ## CONFIG FILE FORMAT

 Each line starts with "set" followed by an attribute.
-color: takes a window name and two colors bold, underline, dim, highlight: take a window name
+- color: takes a window name and two colors
+- bold, underline, dim, highlight: take a window name
-tabsize: takes an integer (default: 4)
+- tabsize: takes an integer (default: 4)
-maxlength: takes an integer (default: 256)
+- maxlength: takes an integer (default: 256)
 Comments with begin with #

 ---

 ## ADDITIONAL FEATURES

-Triple dashes (---) appear as horizontal lines in giga
+- Triple dashes (---) appear as horizontal lines in giga
-Immutable files, such as the built-in helpfile tab
+- Immutable files, such as the built-in helpfile tab
-Automatic adjustment on window resize
+- Automatic adjustment on window resize
-Writing to a file will default to the current file name
+- Writing to a file will default to the current file name
-Writing a blank buffer into a file will update the tab name and default file name
+- Writing a blank buffer into a file will update the tab name and default file name
-Automatic prevention of creating more than 8 tabs (+1 for the helpfile)
+- Automatic prevention of creating more than 8 tabs (+1 for the helpfile)
-^G in the helpfile will always return to the most recent file
+- ^G in the helpfile will always return to the most recent file
-Bottom-bar alerts disappear as soon as a key is pressed
+- Bottom-bar alerts disappear as soon as a key is pressed

 ---

 ## KNOWN BUGS

-Pressing Enter on the last line of the screen will not visually scroll the screen until another key is pressed
+- Pressing End on the last line of the screen will not visually scroll the screen until another key is pressed
-Typing off the bottom edge of the screen will not visually scroll the screen
-Page Down does not function
-Unknown and most likely unintended behavior if a line ever has more than maxlength characters
+- Unknown and most likely unintended behavior if a line ever has more than maxlength characters
-Program quits with an error if an unavailable file is specified
+- Undefined behavior (probably an error) if an unavailable file is specified
-Pressing ^anything while in an input prompt will lock up the program indefinitely (not our problem, it's ncurses' fault--it'll never read an end-of-input and give us control back)
+- Pressing ^anything while in an input prompt will lock up the program indefinitely (not our problem, it's ncurses' fault--it'll never read an end-of-input and give us control back)